anujgarg3366/clean-code/readme.md

 - All items have a
 	- **SellIn** value which denotes the number of days till the sell by date
 	- **Quality** value which denotes how valuable the item is
-- At the end of each day our system changes both values for every item as defined by the rules
+- At the end of each day our system changes both values for every item as defined by the rules.

 ### Rules